Mottie/Darker-Medium/README.md

 ### Usercss

-[Stylus](http://add0n.com/stylus.html) will soon support user.css file formats.
-Once implemented, opening the "raw" version of `darker-medium.user.css` in this repository (link below) will install the style which will then automatically updated with any new changes.
-For more details, see the [documentation](https://github.com/openstyles/stylus/wiki/Usercss).
+[Stylus](http://add0n.com/stylus.html) supports user.css file formats.
+When a "raw" version of `darker-medium.user.css` from this repository (link below) is opened in the browser, Stylus will prompt you to install the style.
+For more details, see the [usercss documentation](https://github.com/openstyles/stylus/wiki/Usercss).

-The advantages of a usercss are as follows:
+The advantages of using a usercss are as follows:

 * No intermediary domain is needed to host the usercss file.
 * Updates will be immediately available.
-* Built-in style customization is built-in.
+* Style customization is built-in.
 The same customizations for the extension are also available.

 The disadvantage of this specific usercss is:

 * Medium stories on unlisted domains will not be styled.
 If you want to report an unstyled Medium domain, please look in the [other issues](#other-issues) section for more details.
+A list of currently supported sites can be found in the [`medium-sites.js` file](./build/medium-sites.js).

   **&rarr; [Install the usercss](https://raw.githubusercontent.com/Mottie/Darker-Medium/master/darker-medium.user.css) &larr;**